brimdata/zed/docs/formats/vng.md

 First, the number of values present is encoded, then the number of values not present, then the number of values present, and so forth.
-These runs are then stored as Zed `int32` values in the presence column (which may be subject to further compression based on segment framing).
+These runs are then stored as Zed `int32` values in the presence column (which may be subject to further compression based on segment compression).

 ### The Trailer